Avoid a CV gap by addressing your garden leave in this manner.

 Thank you very much for your kind answer.

 For those who are unfamiliar with the term, garden or gardening leave is typically requested by an employer when a senior-level member of the organisation resigns or is terminated.
-During the executive's notice period, the employer may ask the individual not to work in the office, at home or elsewhere.
+During the executive's notice period, the employer may ask the individual not to work in the office, at home, or elsewhere.
 The idea is to restrict this senior member's access to the organisation's sensitive information, its clients and its other employees for a certain amount of time.
-However, the person on garden leave must be on standby during that time period, should the employer require his or her services.
+However, the person on garden leave must be on standby during that time period, should the current employer require his or her services.

 If you were put on gardening leave, I suggest using the end date of your garden leave for your CV, rather than the last day you physically worked in the office.
 Even if you were at home for the past several months, you were contractually bound to your employer and still on their payroll.
-There's no reason to document an employment gap on your CV – something that often raises a red flag with recruiters – in order to account for your garden leave.
+There's no reason to document an employment gap on your CV – something that often raises a red flag with recruiters and employers – in order to account for your garden leave.
 The same dates can also be used if you are required to complete a job application for a prospective employer during the candidate-vetting process.

 Alternatively, you may choose to use only the year, rather than the month and year, for your CV's employment dates.
 If the topic is brought up during a job interview, you will need to address the matter honestly with your interviewer.
 However, there's no reason to draw attention to your garden leave if your prospective employer isn't questioning your time between jobs.